0dot0repeating/dakka/README.md

 of easy, but still pretty damn easy.
 Eventually, I'll change up the monsters to fix this.
 Today's not that day.

-***IMPORTANT:*** This mod only works in Zandronum versions at least 3.0 and ZDoom versions at least 2.7.1.
+***IMPORTANT:*** The latest version of this mod only works in Zandronum versions at least 3.0 and ZDoom versions at least 2.7.1.
 Multiplayer play is only supported on Zandronum versions at least 3.0 - it could conceivably work on ZDoom, but the pickup display for sure would be utterly broken for every player besides the host.

+Any version at and before 0.06-alpha6-2 were made in the days of Zandronum 1.3.
+ZDoom 2.5.0 and Zandronum 2.0 will run them without a hitch.

 **DOWNLOAD:** http://jinotra.in/downloads/mods/doom/dakka/